Wildflowers · Wildlife

 The trails around the Franklin Mountains are often rocky and technical, so runners unfamiliar with rough terrain should use caution.
 Trail shoes with rock plates are strongly recommended.

-The Connector is typical western Franklin singletrack, occasionally rocky with hard-packed dirt underneath.
-The initial half of the trail is a slow descent away from the highway, passing through a good variety of desert plant life.
+is typical western Franklin singletrack, occasionally rocky with hard-packed dirt underneath.
+The initial half of the trail is a slow descent away from Transmountain, passing through a good variety of desert plant life.
 As it makes a U-turn and heads straight west, the path enters a particularly lush area filled with ocotillos, sotols, and agave cacti.

 Just before finishing, the trail makes a steep and somewhat technical trip in and out of an arroyo.
 The end is just over the hill after this arroyo.
 Two more rock cairns help mark the trail on this side.
 It can be hard to see, so look directly across from the entrance to Worm

 Cacti, agaves, sotols, creosote bushes, and many wildflowers in the summer.